Open-loop controller

-In control theory, an open-loop controller, also called a non-feedback controller, is a control loop part of a control system in which the control action is independent of the "process output", which is the process variable that is being controlled.
+In control theory, an open-loop controller, also called a non-feedback controller, is a control loop part of a control system in which the control action ("input" to the system) is independent of the "process output", which is the process variable that is being controlled.
 It does not use feedback to determine if its output has achieved the desired goal of the input command or process setpoint.

 There are many open-loop controls, such as on/off switching of valves, machinery, lights, motors or heaters, where the control result is known to be approximately sufficient under normal conditions without the need for feedback.
 The advantage of using open-loop control in these cases is the reduction in component count and complexity.
-However, an open-loop system cannot correct any errors that it makes or correct for outside disturbances, and cannot engage in machine learning, unlike a closed-loop control system.
+However, an open-loop system cannot correct any errors that it makes or correct for outside disturbances unlike a closed-loop control system.